113th Engineer Battalion (United States): Current units

-Transformation

-With the Army Structure (ARSTRUC) announcement, 113th Engineer Battalion realigned into the Echelon Above Brigade formation while retaining its heraldry and name, aligned under the 219th Engineer Brigade, 38th Infantry Division.

 Unit History

 World War I

-Prior to 1917, the United States Army was smaller than 13 of the nations already involved in the War.
-On the day the United States entered the War, the Army consisted of 127,151 Soldiers supplemented by 181,620 National Guardsmen.
+Prior to 1917, the United States Army was smaller than 13 of the nations already involved in World War I. On the day the United States entered the War, the Army consisted of 127,151 Soldiers supplemented by 181,620 National Guardsmen.
 To build a proper Army, Congress approved a $3 billion budget and passed the Selective Service Act of 1917.
-4 million men were drafted into service, and the Army expanded significantly.
+4 million men were drafted into service, significantly expanding the US Army.
 New units were activated, and existing units were reassigned to meet the Army's needs.

-Among these new units was the 38th Infantry Division, previously the 17th Division, activated as a National Guard Division in August 1917.
-National Guard units from Indiana, Kentucky, and West Virginia were transported to Camp Shelby, Mississippi.

-On 16 September 1917, Company M of 3rd Regiment (sans Officers), Kentucky Infantry was designated the 1st Separate Battalion Engineers and assigned to the 38th Infantry Division.
-Training began in October 1917, and continued for the next ten months.
-During this training, the unit was redesignated the 113th Engineer Regiment.
+The First Separate Battalion Engineers, Indiana National Guard was mustered at Camp Peggs, Terre Haute and Indianapolis on March 15, 1917 and inducted into federal service on June 20, 1917.
+After being transported to Camp Shelby, Separate Battalions of Engineers from Indiana, Kentucky and West Virginia were consolidated into a single engineer battalion on August 5, 1917.
+Finally, on September 19, 1917, the consolidated engineer battalion was designated as the 113th Engineers, 38th Infantry Division, with Colonel John C. Oakes, Corps of Engineers, as the first regimental commander.
+Training began after that, in October 1917.

-Once their training was completed, the 113th arrived in France in October 1918, during the height of the Meuse-Argonne Offensive.
+The 113th Engineer Regiment arrived at the port of Brest on September 28, 1918, during the height of the Meuse-Argonne Offensive.
 While most of the 38th ID was stripped down to serve as replacements for units already in combat, the 113th Engineers assisted in constructing bases and infrastructure for the American Expeditionary Forces, of which nearly 10,000 soldiers were still arriving every day.
 From Brest, France, the 113th and other engineering units built nearly 1,000 miles of standard-gauge tracks and over 100,000 miles of telephone and telegraph lines.

 After Armistice Day, 11 November 1918, the 38th Infantry Division was assigned to the city of Konz in Allied-occupied Rhineland.
 There they remained until they returned to the United States in Spring of 1919.
+The 113th was mustered out of service on June 24, 1919.